chetanbg1/cbgwork1/README.md

 	does not extend collection interface as have a key value pair rest only have the collection of objects which are sorted in a structured manner put(K,V) rest have add(E e) can only conatin a unique key can have duplicate values

+how to make list read only ?
+	readOnlyArrayList = Collections.unmodifiableList(ArrayList);

 HashMap
 works on hasing principle, where hash function is used to link key and values in hashMap, the hashcode method will give us the index that is the bucket location where we can strore value